Dina LaPolt: Afeni Shakur and Tupac Shakur’s Estate

-In 2013, LaPolt assisted Deadmau5 in settling his trademark dispute with The Walt Disney Company.
+In 2013, LaPolt represented electronic producer deadmau5 in settling his trademark dispute with The Walt Disney Company regarding the registration of the artist's signature "mau5head" logo.
 Disney argued that Zimmerman's signature mau5head headgear and logo resembled their Mickey Mouse cartoon character, thus attempting to block his trademark registration.

-In October 2016, LaPolt gave a TED Talk on the importance of standing up for songwriters.

-After the 2017 departure of Camila Cabello, LaPolt renegotiated Fifth Harmony's contract with Epic Records, and helped the group regain control of their brand.
+Steven Tyler

 In 2018 LaPolt took on The White House and for the second time shut down President Donald Trump for unlicensed use of her client, Steven Tyler's, music during Trump's rallies.

+21 Savage

 In February 2019, LaPolt helped secure the release of her client, rapper 21 Savage (She'yaa Bin Abraham-Joseph) from U.S. Immigration and Customs Enforcement Detention after he was unfairly targeted by the Trump Administration due to his race and immigration status.
 On February 12, 2019, 21 Savage was released on bond.

+Teaching and public speaking

-In 2019 LaPolt became the youngest person and the second woman to receive The Recording Academy's Service Award at its annual Entertainment Law Initiative event.
+In 2019, LaPolt became the youngest person and the second woman to receive The Recording Academy's Service Award at its annual Entertainment Law Initiative event.
 That same year she was inducted into Billboard's Women in Music Hall of Fame.

 From 2002 to 2019, LaPolt taught "Legal and Practical Aspects of the Music Business” in the Entertainment Studies Department at UCLA Extension, and has taught and lectured throughout the U.S., Canada and Europe.
 She is the editor of the book, Building Your Artist's Brand as a Business, published in 2012 by the International Association of Entertainment Lawyers in Cannes, France.

+Media ventures

+In February 2025, LaPolt launched LaPolt Media, a media company focused on producing content related to entertainment, advocacy, and culture.
+The company's initial projects included her first motivational book, Street Smart: Succeeding in a Man's World, and the podcast The Stiletto Room, where she has interviewed Melissa Etheridge, Chaz Bono and Morgan Wade.